A gift in your will to Birmingham

 - Preserve our arts and heritage sites on campus.
 Your gift could help preserve Winterbourne House and Garden, The Barber Institute of Fine Arts or The Lapworth Museum of Geology so that they can continue to be enjoyed by future generations.

 There is a lot you can achieve with your legacy gift, and we are happy to discuss your intentions.
-Please get in touch by contacting Thomas Kay, Legacy and Endowment Manager, on +44 (0)121 414 9161 or email@example.com.
+Please get in touch by contacting Thomas Kay, Legacy and Endowment Manager, or call +44 (0)121 414 9161.

 Shevina (BSc Psychology, 2020)